Hafada piercing: Motivations

 Scrotal piercings are done primarily for aesthetic reasons and as an artistic expression of personal style.
 Unlike most other male genital piercings, scrotal piercings were not devised for and are not promoted for the enhancement of sexual pleasure, either for the wearer or for a sexual partner.
 Any such benefits are incidental.

 The presumed motivation for obtaining a scrotal piercing is simply as an adornment, either on its own, or in juxtaposition to other genital piercings.
 Beyond that, motivations may be simple or complex, and might not even be fully understood by the person obtaining the piercing.
 Some people say that even if they were the only person who ever saw their genital piercings, they would be happy with them.
-Some men may get a piercing to please their partner, perhaps to surprise or test their partner, or possibly in the hope of attracting, amusing or pleasing some future partner.
-Mention or display of a particular genital piercing such as a hafada piercing may serve as a personal marketing device (analogous to product differentiation) on online dating websites and apps and in sexting.
-Some might hope to use their piercing as a conversation starter.
-For someone with facial or other normally visible piercings, a scrotal piercing might be an answer to the potential question, "Do you have any other piercings?"

 For some, a scrotal piercing, which is said to be one of the least risky genital piercings, might be an "entry piercing" to test one's resolve or willingness to proceed with other genital piercings.

 For many who have been sexually abused, teased, or psychologically hurt in other ways, genital piercings may serve as a means to reclaim their sexuality or ownership of their genitals.

 Some people who obtain a genital piercing may seek a sense of uniqueness or intend to make a statement of non-conformity.
 Recent research suggests, however, that genital piercings are becoming mainstream, at least within some age groups, so are unlikely to succeed in providing a sense of uniqueness, signs of individuality or of subcultural identity, or as visual declarations of non-conformity.
 One piercer observed that, as of 2018, it was becoming more mainstream and acceptable for men to have one or multiple genital piercings, whereas in the late 1970s and early 1980s it was still very taboo.